 - Feelings of hopelessness

-Living with treatment resistant depression can be very discouraging and frustrating.
-It can take two months to allow for the full benefits of an antidepressant to be felt.
-Many antidepressants also have adverse effects.
-Although these negative side effects usually abate over time, their occurrence adds to the time required to know the actual benefit of a medication for the individual.
+Living with treatment resistant depression can be discouraging and frustrating.
+It can take two months to feel the full benefits of an antidepressant,and many antidepressants also have adverse effects.
+Although negative side effects usually abate, their occurrence adds to the time required to know the actual benefit of a medication.
 One may begin to feel hopeless about ever finding an effective medication with tolerable or minimal adverse effects.

-While managing these symptoms can be a frustrating and discouraging process, it is important to remain hopeful that an effective treatment will eventually be found.
-There are various treatment options including several that are not medication based.
+While managing these symptoms can be difficult, it is important to remain hopeful that an effective treatment will eventually be found.
+There are various treatment options, including several that are not medication based.
 If the initial treatment was prescribed by a physician without a mental health specialty, the next step may be a referral to a psychiatrist.

 Causes & Triggers of Treatment Resistant Depression